Info Agency Main Banner Content

 Wrap in plastic each book or stack of papers no more than an inch high and freeze.
 Professionally printed photographs should be isolated between layers of wax paper before freezing.
 Freezing inhibits the growth of mold.
 Items can be thawed at your convenience until the pages or photographs can be separated without tearing and then dried in the above manner.

 Continue to dry items in your preferred method at least 24 hours beyond the point at which they seem dry to touch.
 If items are affected by mold, do not attempt to clean them yourself as the mold can be a health hazard; consult a conservation professional.

 Further information is available from:

 American Institute for Conservation - "Tips for the Care of Water Damaged Family Heirlooms and Other Valuables"

-The Conservation Division assists the State Archives and Indiana government in general with the preservation of delicate records.
+The Conservation Division assists the Indiana Archives and Indiana government in general with the preservation of delicate records.